YmidOrtega/Clinica/BackEnd-Clinica/clients-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.ClinicaDeYmid.billing-service' is invalid and this project uses 'com.ClinicaDeYmid.billing_service' instead.
+* The original package name 'com.ClinicaDeYmid.suppliers-service' is invalid and this project uses 'com.ClinicaDeYmid.clients_service' instead.

 # Getting Started